 (RSS).
 Enhancements with this release include: use of an improved 0.125 degree land correction table with land emission based on SMAP TB; replacement of the previous NCEP sea-ice mask with one based on RSS AMSR-2 and implementing a sea-ice threshold of 0.3% (gain weighted sea-ice fraction); revised solar flagging that depends on glint angle and wind speed; inclusion of estimated SSS-uncertainty; consolidation of both 40KM and 70KM SMAP-SSS datasets as variable fields in a single data product.

-[13-Aug-19] The PO.DAAC is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
+[13-Aug-2019] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
 Following the first release

 on 9 April 2019 of seven SPURS2 datasets, this second release includes six new datasets: salinity snake, waveglider, rawinsonde, underway CTD (uCTD), underway surface profiling system (USPS) with associated thermosalinograph (TSG) data, and controlled flux technique (CFT) video imagery data.

-[09-Apr-19] The PO.DAAC is pleased to announce the availability of data from the NASA SPURS-2 field campaign.
+[09-Apr-2019] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of data from the NASA SPURS-2 field campaign.
 This initial release includes the first seven of what will ultimately be a total of twenty eight in-situ

 datasets produced during SPURS-2 that will be archived/distributed by the PO.DAAC.